Will Rowlands: Wasps

-Dragons RFC
+Dragons

 On 28 January 2021, Rowlands would announce his decision to leave Wasps to join Welsh region Dragons in the Pro14 on a long-term contract from the 2021–22 season.
 By changing clubs, Rowlands ensured that he remained eligible to play for the Wales under the 60-cap rule which prevents players based outside of Wales from playing for the national side if they have fewer than 60 caps.

 In his debut season for the Dragons, contrasting with his time at Wasps, Rowlands only played in 11 games for the club.

 Ahead of the 2022–23 United Rugby Championship, Rowlands was announced as Co-Captain of Dragons RFC along with fellow forward Harrison Keddie.
 Speaking of Rowlands at the time, then Dragons Director of Rugby Dean Ryan said, "Will has a huge presence on the squad, but obviously also commitments with Wales, while Harrison has developed as a strong captain...I want to develop Will’s leadership skills, give him more permission to be the front voice, and Harrison has a natural ability to lead.
 This decision makes us stronger.
 Neither of them is worried about the title it carries.
 It increases the amount of people that we have got making decisions in the heat of the moment."